bihealth/sodar-server/docs_manual/source/ui_user_profile.rst

     Receive email notifications for iRODS data request accepting or rejecting.
 Enable Sample Sheets Vue3 app
     Enable the new Vue3 app for sample sheet browsing and editing.
-This app is under development and may not be stable.
+This app is in beta and may contain issues.
+In SODAR v1.4, the old Vue2 app will be retired and replaced with the new Vue3 app.
 Receive email for admin alerts
     Receive email notifications for admin alerts where the admin has enabled email alering.
 If unchecked, you can still see the alerts in the SODAR GUI.